toa-io/toa/extensions/configuration/readme.md

 As it is known that Configuration Schema is declared with a JSON Schema `object` type, any configuration declaration without defined `properties` considered as concise.
-Properties of concise declaration are treated as required configuration properties with the same type as its value type and no additional properties allowed.
+Properties of concise declaration are treated as required Configuration Schema properties with the same type as its value type and no additional properties allowed.

 Also note that a well-known shortcut `configuration` is available.